Home

 (San Antonio, TX, USA)

-A 31 foot houseboat with a 25 hp Mercury Big Foot outboard.
+Houseboat with a high thrust 25 hp Mercury Big Foot outboard.

 I have a houseboat with an outboard engine, and am curious about high thrust models, the power, the speed, of various makes or manufacturers?